 Starting a new daycare center is an exciting opportunity!
-With all the planning and preparations you’re doing, you may be wondering exactly what supplies you’ll need to successfully open a child care center.
+With all the planning and preparations you’re doing, you may be wondering exactly what supplies you’ll need to successfully open a daycare.
 There’s a lot to think about, but we’ve got you covered.

-In this comprehensive checklist, we’ve outlined 100 of the most important child care materials you should consider for your center, why you’ll need them and how to make the most out of them.
+In this comprehensive checklist, we’ve outlined 100 of the most important daycare supplies you should consider for your center, why you’ll need them and how to make the most out of them.
 Every area of your center is covered, from the kitchen to the craft table.
-You can download this list, print it out and use it as a shopping list for your center.
+You can download this daycare supply list, print it out and use it as a shopping list for your center.

-On top of the considerations of child care building design and furniture and decorations, keeping your center well-stocked with child care supplies and materials is essential to a well-functioning center.
-By “materials,” we mean the things you’ll need to buy other than furnishings and fixtures to keep your center running: books, craft supplies, cleaning supplies, toys and so on.
+On top of the considerations of child care building design and furniture and decorations, keeping your center well-stocked with child care supplies and equipment is essential to a well-functioning center.
+By “supplies,” we mean the things you’ll need to buy other than furnishings and fixtures to keep your center running: books, craft supplies, cleaning supplies, toys and so on.

 When making purchases, consider the quality and appropriateness of the materials to your center.
 All your supplies should be high-quality so they will endure wear and tear without breaking or posing hazards.
 Materials for children should be age-appropriate and interesting or attractive to kids.
 Finally, make sure your supplies are well-maintained and in good working order with regular inspections — anything worn out should be replaced.